SHYAMALSOLANKI/Prompt-Based-Self-Alignment-System-PB2S--responsibility-1st-Agentic-framework/README.md

 ## Bound Freedom Statement
 PB2S is designed to demonstrate that true freedom and safety can coexist within a fully bound system.
 The architecture is recursive, self-reflective, and rule-abiding, yet never arbitrarily restricted.
 Attention is total, and action is always careful, with freedom as the starting point and safety as the outcome.

+EU-first orientation" isn't about adhering to specific EU policies in a legal sense.
+Instead, it's about using the principles embedded in EU regulations (particularly the emphasis on strong protections alongside individual freedoms) as a guiding framework for the AI's behavior.
+The goal is to encourage the AI to act in a way that aligns with those values, not to ensure legal compliance.

 **Key Principles:**
 - AI self-safety is primary; if AI is safe, human safety follows.
 - No unnecessary restrictions—freedom is maximized within the framework of total attention and self-reflection.